 No. 1: Prevention

 Prevention can be a first step in self-defense.
 A person is aware of their surroundings and uses prevention to stay in areas they feel safe.
 This means walking or parking in well-lit areas.
 Only a few examples.

 No. 2: Using your Door Locks

 Lock your car after you get in.
 Lock your front door.
-A person will often get in there car and sit there scrolling on there phone unaware that someone could be watching, and an unlocked car door will allow someone to enter the passenger side to threaten you or tell you where to go.
+A person will often get in their car and sit there scrolling on their phone unaware that someone could be watching, and an unlocked car door will allow someone to enter the passenger side to threaten you or tell you where to go.

 No. 3 Drinking